DAIRLab/dairlab.github.io/activetactile/README.md

-# ASID
+# Active Tactile Exploration

-This is the repository that contains source code for the [ASID: Active Exploration for System Identification in Robotic Manipulation](https://weirdlabuw.github.io/asid/).
+This is the repository that contains source code for the [Active Tactile Exploration for Rigid Body Pose and Shape Estimation](https://dairlab.github.io/activetactile/).

-If you find ASID useful for your work please cite:
+If you find it useful for your work please cite:
 ```
-@inproceedings{memmel2024asid,
+@article{gordon2026active,
-  title={ASID: Active Exploration for System Identification in Robotic Manipulation},
+  title={Active Tactile Exploration for Rigid Body Pose and Shape Estimation},
-  author={Memmel, Marius and Wagenmaker, Andrew and Zhu, Chuning and Fox, Dieter and Gupta, Abhishek},
+  author={Gordon, Ethan K. and Baraki, Bruke and Bui, Hien and Posa, Michael},
-  booktitle={The Twelfth International Conference on Learning Representations},
+  journal={arXiv preprint arXiv:XXXX.XXXXX},
-  year={2024}
+  year={2026}
 }

 ```